jsx7ba/blog/content/post/go-iter.md

 ## The Old Ways

 In previous Go versions, no mechanism existed for user defined types to utilize iteration with `range`.
-This means iteration over custom types was accomplished in two ways: returning a slice over a complete data set, or ranging over a channel.
+This means iteration over custom types was accomplished in two ways: returning a slice over a complete data set or ranging over a channel.

 Slicing over an entire data set can be memory intensive, and intuitively doesn't make sense for iterating over something like a tree structure.
 Ranging over channels can easily create goroutine leaks.
 Keep in mind that go doesn't garbage collect goroutines.
-Goroutines need to exit on their own, or terminate due to a panic.
+Goroutines need to exit on their own or terminate due to a panic.

 ```go {lineNos=table,hl_lines=[3,13]}
 func testIter() chan int {